Bottomless Lakes State Park: Lakes

 Lazy Lagoon is the largest of the lakes, with a surface area of approximately 26.1 acre.
 Although it is a single lake, it is made up of three separate sinkholes.
 The surface of the Lazy Lagoon is nearly level with the surrounding salt flats, which makes it look very shallow.
-Despite the name, the deepest of its three sinkholes is 90 ft deep.
+The deepest of its three sinkholes is 90 ft deep.

 Lea Lake is the only lake in which swimming is allowed.
 It has a beach and concession area that is popular in the summer.
 Devil's Inkwell is the smallest lake with a surface area of 0.36 acre.
 Its name stems from the water's dark color, caused by the steep sides of the cenote and algae growth within the lake.
 In pure geologic terms, Figure Eight Lake is two lakes separated by a thin strip of land.
 When the water is very high the strip of land is covered, and the two nearly circular lakes join and take the shape of a figure eight.
-Irrigation in the Pecos Valley has lowered the water table, so the two lakes of Figure Eight lake rarely join to form a single lake anymore.
+Irrigation in the Pecos valley has lowered the water table, so the two lakes of Figure Eight lake rarely join to form a single lake anymore.

-Origin of the lakes
+Geology

 The Bottomless Lakes occur at the base of an escarpment formed by the gypsum-rich Seven Rivers Formation.
 Ground water in the underlying San Andres artisian aquifer rises along faults at the escarpment and dissolves the gypsum thereby creating sinkholes or cenotes.

 Simplified model of how the water from the San Andres aquifer rises along faults to dissolve the gypsum of the Seven Rivers Formation producing the cenotes or sinkholes.